DAVID and ADRIAN DENT

-Adrian has recently married Russian racing stables and Bloodstock Accountant and secretary (from CRB in the Czech republic) and disc jockey from Siberia, Roxanna.
+Adrian has recently married Russian racing stables and Bloodstock Accountant and secretary (from CRB in the Czech republic) and disc jockey originally from Yakutia, in Siberia, Roxanna.

 Aswell as Equine and Hunting subjects the brothers are also well known for their Coursing greyhounds, wildlife and also the female form.
 David launched his own small Couture fashion label in 2010; Ponygurl Couture.
 David met and worked with former partner Eliza through needing a model for his clothing.
 Eliza modelled at Agent Provocateur; and also at Fine Art institutions like the Mall Galleries, Royal Aademy and London Sketch club; so they had a great working relationship for several years.
 They parted on good terms and she now pursues a career as a climate scientist in Copenhagen.

-David and Adrian now mainly exhibit at Cheostow Races and point to points, plus evebts such as Puncles town Festival with Alan Redmond Fine Art their agent there.
+David and Adrian now mainly exhibit at Chepstow Races and point to points, plus events such as Punchestown Festival with Alan Redmond Fine Art their agent there.